PyPSA/pypsa-eur/README.md

 # Script overview

 The model has several configuration options collected in the [config.yaml](config.yaml) file located in the root directory.
+An example of this that is kept up to date in the repository can be found in [config.example.yaml](config.example.yaml).
+The [config.yaml](config.yaml) is included in the [.gitignore](.gitignore) and won't be updated automatically.
+Users should therefore from time to time check their config against [config.example.yaml](config.example.yaml).

 ## Model workflow
 The generation of the model is controlled by the workflow management system